saikit/async-cook/README.md

 - For now, this is a tool for a solo cook with one or more cooking appliances. **done**
 - Must be fully usable on a tablet or mobile device **done**
 - Users can pick optional ingredients which be added to the steps **done**
-- Users can also remove ingredients that are not required (MVP)

 ## Future features